Student Records Policy

 - Most Recent Previous Educational Institution Attended

 - Participation in University-Sponsored Activities and Athletic Teams

 - Height and Weight of Student-Athletes

 Full Confidentiality Hold

-In rare cases, a student may need additional privacy protection that is not covered in suppressing their directory information (see Directory Information section above).
-If a student elects to place a Full Confidentiality Hold on their record, it means that the student’s entire educational record will be suppressed and that they will not be able to discuss any part of their educational record with K-State staff remotely (telephone, FAX, or regular mail) but instead will have elected to have all conversations about their educational record in person or via their K-State email only.
+In rare cases, a student may need additional privacy protection that is not covered in suppressing their directory information (See Directory Information Section above).
+If a student elects to place a Full Confidentiality Hold on their record, it means the student's entire educational record will be suppressed and that they will not be able to discuss any part of their educational record with K-State staff remoteley (telephone, FAX, or regular mail) but instead will have elected to have ALL conversations about their educational record in-person or via their K-State email only.

-It is important to remember that by choosing this option or withholding Directory Information above, other areas related to the student record may be affected.
-Some of these areas include, but are not limited to, all future requests for Directory Information from non-institutional persons or organizations will be denied; degree or enrollment verifications for future employment through the National Student Clearinghouse will not be available; etc.
+It is important to remember that by choosing this option or withholding Directory Information as listed above, other areas related to the student record may be affected.
+Some of these areas include but are not limited to, all future requests for Directory Information from non-institutional organizations will be denied; degree or enrollment verifications for future employeement thorugh the National Student Clearinghouse will not be available, etc...

 Restriction of Records

-In the case of a student who is delinquent in an account to the university, including unpaid traffic or parking violations, or about whom official disciplinary action has been taken, the appropriate university official may request that the student’s record not be released.
-The effect of this action is that transcripts and diplomas are not released, and future enrollment may be withheld.
-In order for the action to be rescinded, the hold must be cleared via KSIS, indicating that the student has met the obligation.
+In the case of a student who is delinquent in an account to the university, including unpaid traffic or parking violations, or about whom official disciplinary action has beent aken, the appropritae university official may request that the student's record not be released.
+The effect of this action is that academic transcripts and diplomas would not be relased, and future enrollment may be withheld.
+In order for the action to be rescinded, the hold must be cleared via the student information system (KSIS), indicating that the student has met/satisified all obligations.